• Skip to primary navigation

 Yes, you will need to make sure you are using vegan chocolate and butter, as well as marshmallows and biscuits and make sure all the Easter chocolates are vegan too.
 We love Moo Free for Easter chocolates.

-If you’ve tried this Easter Rocky Road recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this Easter Rocky Road recipe, let us know how you got on in the comments below.

 Recipe